Real-space chirality from crystalline topological defects in the Kitaev spin liquid: Abstract

 \section{Abstract}

-We show that certain crystalline topological defects in the gapless Kitaev honeycomb spin liquid model generate a chirality that depends in a universal manner on their emergent flux.
+We show that certain crystalline topological defects in the gapless Kitaev honeycomb spin liquid model generate a chirality and Majorana fermion orbital magnetization that depends in a universal manner on their emergent flux.
 Focusing on 5-7 dislocations as building blocks, consisting of pentagon and heptagon disclinations, we identify the Kitaev bond label configurations that preserve solvability.
-By defining and computing multiple formulations of local Chern markers we find that the 5 and 7 lattice defects host a contribution to real-space chirality, which we dub ``Chern charge'' or $\mathcal{Q_M}$.
-The sign of this local Chern charge obeys $\text{sgn}({\mathcal{Q_M}}) = - i ~ \text{sgn}(F) W$ where $F$ is the disclination Frank angle and $W = \pm i$ is its emergent-gauge-field flux.
-We show that lattice curvature and torsion can interplay with the surrounding gapless background to modify the $\mathcal{Q_M}$ profile and magnitude, but that the sign of $\mathcal{Q_M}$ is set by local properties of the defect, enabling the identification of Chern charges.
+By computing two formulations of local markers $M(r)$ we find that the 5 and 7 lattice defects generate a real-space contribution to Chern number and an associated Majorana fermion orbital magnetization proportional to $M(r)$.
+The sign of the $M(r)$ contribution from each 5/7 defect, i.e.\ its $q_M=\pm 1$ chirality, is determined by the defect Frank angle sign $F$ and emergent gauge field flux $W = \pm i$ through the expression $q_M = - i F W$.
+Remarkably, though lattice curvature and torsion can interplay with the surrounding gapless background to modify the profile of $M(r)$, its sign $q_M$ is determined locally, implying that crystalline defects in the Kitaev spin liquid can generate a robust and observable chirality.